noahehall/theBookOfNoah/aws_developer.md

   - allow one AWS service to interact with another
   - Service Roles: specifically for aws resources
     + can only be associated with EC2 resources when you create the EC2
+    + you can only change the permissions associated with the role
     + if you create a role that provides s3 access > assign it to an EC2 when you create the EC2 > you will be able to automatically access the S3 without supplying credentials
   - cross-account access: allows one aws account to interact with another
   - identity provider access: for linkedin/facebook/etc to interact with aws resources
-  - roles can only be give to EC2 instancs when the EC2 is created
-    + you can only change the permissinos associated with the role
 ### active directory federation
   1. browse to some URL (e.g. blah.com/signon.aspx)
   2. user is authenticated against some active directory